ash3798/Social-Network/README.md

 ```json
 GET   /wall
 ```
-> response will be in form of array of comments along with the count of reactions made on user's wall
+> Response will be in form of array of comments along with the count of reactions made on user's wall
 ```json
 [
     {